Sonny Stores

 A former corner shop in Southville's residential streets, Sonny Stores runs a focused neighbourhood Italian that punches well above its postcode.
 The kitchen, led by a chef with River Café credentials, moves between northern and southern Italian registers without chasing any single regional identity.
 Weekday set lunches keep the offer accessible; evening à la carte is where the cooking stretches out.

 Step in and the room reads contemporary rather than nostalgic.
 Terrazzo flooring with a Fellini-esque rhythm, potted plants dotted at intervals, walls that lean toward the bright and uncluttered.
 There is no Leaning Tower kitsch, no checked tablecloths performing Italianness for the room.
-Regulars describe the atmosphere as feeling closer to someone's living room than a restaurant, which is both accurate and intentional.
+Regulars describe the atmosphere as feeling closer to someone's living room than a restaurant.
 The name Sonny comes from the son of owners Mary Glynn and chef Pegs Quinn, who previously worked at the River Café in London, one of the kitchens that did more than most to shift British understanding of regional Italian cooking toward the ingredient-led and the honest.

 The kitchen's approach becomes clearest when you read a meal at Sonny Stores as a progression rather than a series of individual choices.
 Antipasti set a tone of restraint and quality sourcing: fat Nocellara olives, the kind that hold their brine without turning bitter, and Cantabrian anchovies that make no apology for being Spanish rather than Italian.
 They arrive chunky, salt-heavy, pooled in oil, and they work precisely because the kitchen isn't curating a geography lesson, it's assembling a table.
 That willingness to pull ingredients from outside the peninsula when they're simply better is a recurring editorial note across the menu.